MSUSEL/msusel-pique-cloud-dockerfile/README.md

 * [Maven](https://github.com/apache/maven) version 3.9.6
 * [PIQUE-core](https://github.com/MSUSEL/msusel-pique) version 0.9.3

-The dockerfile has been designed to easily adjust version information as new versions of dependencies are released.
+The dockerfile has been designed to easily adjust version information as new versions are released.

 ## Run environment
 #### Docker